stakater/mto-docs/content/explanation/console.md

 ### Administrators `:`

 Administrators have overarching access to the console, including the ability to view all namespaces and tenants.
-They have exclusive access to the IntegrationConfig, allowing them to define and manage system-wide settings and integrations.
+They have exclusive access to the IntegrationConfig, allowing them to view all the settings and integrations.

 ![image](../images/integrationConfig.png)